 We are hiring!

-The Research Training Group (RTG) 2988 “Flexibility and Balance as Characteristics of Adaptive Self-Regulation” is looking for eleven PhD students from various fields of psychology.
+The Research Training Group (RTG) 2988 “Flexibility and Balance as Characteristics of Adaptive Self-Regulation” is looking for seven PhD students from various fields of psychology.

-The RTG 2988 will investigate the roles that (a) flexibility (in the context-dependent application of self-regulatory competencies) and (b) balance (vs. imbalance in different considerations relevant to self-regulatory behavior) play in self-regulatory performance and well-being.
-In its first phase, the RTG will feature 11 distinct, but related research projects from a broad spectrum of subdisciplines in psychology and the educational sciences.
+The RTG 2988 investigates the roles that (a) flexibility (in the context-dependent application of self-regulatory competencies) and (b) balance (vs. imbalance in different considerations relevant to self-regulatory behavior) play in self-regulatory performance and well-being.
+Starting in October 2026, the RTG will feature a second round of 11 distinct, but related research projects from a broad spectrum of subdisciplines in psychology and the educational sciences.
+We are currently accepting applications for seven of these projects.
+You can simultaneously apply for up to three RTG PhD positions with one application.
+Please indicate your ordered preference in your application.

 The doctoral positions offer the unique opportunity of participating in a stimulating scientific context.
 We offer a comprehensive, high-quality qualification and supervision program for the PhD students in the RTG including scientific and methodological training conducive to academic but also nonacademic careers and possibilities for international research stays.
 There will be joint activities for the PhD students and events for all RTG members to foster collaboration and communication.
 In addition to the RTG environment, each PhD student will be integrated into the group of their primary supervisor.